 With the success of these trains the Southern Pacific felt that they needed a overnight version to complement the others.
 So, in May, 1940 the railroad went back to Pullman-Standard for more cars, which were meant to unveil more Daylights as well as the new streamlined Lark.
 The train was just as elaborate as its daytime counterparts offering high-class services as an all-Pullman and nearly all-sleeper overnight run up and down the Coast Line between L.A. and San Francisco.
 Of the original 18-car consist all but five of the cars were sleepers.
 Two of these cars were head end equipment and included a modernized heavyweight baggage and baggage-RPO (Railway Post Office).
 The other "three" included a unique semi-articulated set that was used as a lounging area for passengers when not sleeping or in their room.

 Specifically, Southern Pacific called this set of cars a Lark Club diner-tavern-lounge and offered not only incredible relaxation but also fine dining, the best the railroad and Pullman had to offer.
-For power the Lark featured one of the SP's classic Class GS-4 4-8-4 steam locomotives adorned in the railroad's noted Daylight livery.
+For power the train featured one of the SP's classic Class GS-4 4-8-4 steam locomotives adorned in the railroad's noted Daylight livery.
 However, the cars were somewhat different.
 In a creative twist the Espee painted the equipment a two-tone grey (similar to the New York Central's "Great Steel Fleet" livery) with white pinstriping to denote it as an overnight run.
 Officially, the Lark hit the rails on July 1910, 1941 departing San Francisco's Third Street Station at 9 P.M. and arriving at Los Angeles Union Passenger Terminal (LAUPT) by 8:30 A.M. the following morning, perfect for anyone on a business trip that had to be at either city at that time of day.

 In total the train could handle 228 patrons and because of the corridor it served was typically always full.
-The Lark carried the unique status of being the only all-Pullman, all-bedroom streamliner to operate entirely in one state.
+The train carried the unique status of being the only all-Pullman, all-bedroom streamliner to operate entirely in one state.
 Of course, as aforementioned it was capable of doing so successfully due to the region it served.
 Despite this, however, the train fell on tough times not long after World War II had ended.
 During this time ridership was relatively good but SP offered so many different Daylight services up and down California that there simply was not enough ridership to support them all.
 For instance, in the early 1940s the Noon Daylight was discontinued due to the fact that it ran along the same corridor as the Morning Daylight at roughly the same time of day.

-For more consist and timetable information about the Lark please click here.
+For more consist and timetable information please click here.
 For more reading and background on the SP’s passenger operations, you might want to consider the book Southern Pacific Passenger Trains from noted author Brian Solomon.
 The book gives a superb general overview of the railroad and its extensive passenger operations, and is filled with excellent photographs (many in color) of the Espee.
 If you are a fan or have any interest whatsoever in the Southern Pacific you will very much enjoy the book.
 Also, for a great history of the Southern Pacific’s iconic GS-2 steam locomotives you might want to consider the book Southern Pacific Daylight Steam Locomotives from author Kenneth Johnsen.
 The book gives a superb review of these fine locomotives and if you have any interest in the Southern Pacific and its Daylight fleet you should definitely enjoy this book.
 If you're interested in perhaps purchasing either (or both) of these books please visit the links below which will take you to ordering information through Amazon.com, the trusted online shopping network.